Cast: Mary-Kate Arnold, Daniel Chenard, Halie Ecker, Adam Huizenga, and Carl Wisniewski

 Assistant Director: Sami Ismat / Sound Design: Danny Rockett / Lighting Design: Richard Norwood / Set Design: Stefan Roseen / Art Installer: Michael Garvey / Costume Design: Rachel Sypniewski / Graphic Design: Michal Janicki / Dramaturge: Milan Pribisic / Video Design: David Holcombe / Stage Managers: Gary Damico and Pelle Melio

 “Show within a Show”

-Exhibiting artists: Kevin Moeller, Brian Morgan, Marzena Bukowska, Robin Rios, CJ Hungerman, Lovietta Simpkins, George Bowles, Poppy G, Bernadette Zawiesjska, Michael Garvey, Mark Zender, Zak Wirsum, ter Arts Zawitkowska, Zsofia Otvos, Alex XII- Paintings/artwork.
+The exhibiting artists: Kevin Moeller, Brian Morgan, Marzena Bukowska, Robin Rios, CJ Hungerman, Lovietta Simpkins, George Bowles, Poppy G, Bernadette Zawiesjska, Michael Garvey, Richard Norwood, Mark Zender, Zack Wirsum, Arts Zawitkowska, Zsofia Otvos, Alex XII- Paintings/artwork.

 Written by Stanisław I. Witkiewicz

 “THEY are running everything but no one knows who THEY actually are?”
 Using the text of Stanisław Witkiewicz, THEY examines who THEY are and if the secret government really exists.Tragically follows how the beauty in love and art is poisoned by the toxic remedy of normalization and the destruction of freedom and imagination.

 Pilch’s pared-down adaption is highly energetic and amusing…

 Trap Door, now in its 24th season, always creates startling theater, which is exciting, sometimes bizarre, but never boring.

 It’s a big deal that Trap Door Theatre has revived this black-comic satire by Polish polymath Stanisław Ignacy Witkiewicz.